Filmation: Final years

-Filmation cartoons have been widely syndicated, and many are available from video streaming services.
-Four Filmation programs from 1983 to 1988 were also rebroadcast on Qubo's "Night Owl" programming block.
+Production

 Animation style

-As with other producers of Saturday-morning cartoons, Filmation was more concerned with quantity rather than quality; however, it did make a number of attempts to rise above the standard animated fare and produce reasonably well-written cartoons.
+Like other producers of Saturday-morning cartoons, Filmation was more concerned with quantity rather than quality; however, it did make a number of attempts to rise above the standard animated fare and produce reasonably well-written cartoons.
 The best-known example of this is its animated adaptation Star Trek: The Animated Series, which included scripts contributed by well-known science fiction writers and starred most of the original cast.
 Other favorably remembered Filmation series included a 16-part animated serial of Flash Gordon, originally intended as a movie for theatrical release, Flash Gordon: The Greatest Adventure of All.
 The original film edit was only aired three times on NBC, years after the series was cancelled.
 Fat Albert and the Cosby Kids was another hailed series created by and starring Bill Cosby with an explicit educational focus.
 He-Man and the Masters of the Universe, based on the popular line of Mattel toys, opened up a new North American market for first-run television syndication for animation in the 1980s.
 The animated adaptations of the Archie Comics characters were also noteworthy for the original pop music produced for it, particularly the song "Sugar, Sugar", which was a No. 1 hit single.

 In addition, certain episodes of He-Man and BraveStarr, in substance, and often animation, were pioneers in children's animated series of their time and paved the way for broader storytelling.
 Examples include He-Man's "The Problem with Power" which dealt with He-Man believing he had killed an innocent bystander.
 Another is "Teela's Quest" which introduced a now-famous mythology on the Sorceress being Teela's mother, who is thus the heir to the mantle of safeguarding Grayskull, the versed continuity shared between He-Man and She-Ra, among others.
 Other notable examples include the BraveStarr episode "The Price", which includes the death of a character due to drug addiction.
 The 1985 Fat Albert episode "Busted" was a direct homage to the primetime Scared Straight! specials.
 A first for American children's cartoons, the original airing of this episode included mild profanity that has, however, been edited out of re-airings and home video versions.
 Likewise, the scripts for Star Trek, which were often written by the same people who had written for the live-action version of the series, tended to be quite sophisticated, and garnered the first Emmy Award for the franchise.